roblatour/OMVBackup/README.md

 		wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/main/createBackup.sh

-8. Edit the file createBackup.sh

-    as outlined in the comments:
+8. Edit the file createBackup.sh and as outlined in the comments:

 	 change the values for: